-U.S., Chinese officials to meet in Washington next week on trade
+U.S.-China trade talks to resume in Washington next week

-BEIJING/WASHINGTON (Reuters) - Talks between China and the United States to resolve their bruising trade war will continue next week in Washington, with both sides saying this week’s negotiations in Beijing made good progress.
+BEIJING/WASHINGTON (Reuters) - Talks between China and the United States to resolve their bruising trade war will resume next week in Washington, with both sides saying this week’s negotiations in Beijing made progress.

-Still, Washington appeared committed to a March 1 deadline to reach a deal or raise tariffs on certain Chinese goods, despite U.S. President Donald Trump’s recent statements that he was reluctantly willing to let the target date “slide.”
+The White House stood by its March 1 deadline for reaching a deal or raising tariffs on certain Chinese goods, despite U.S. President Donald Trump having said he was reluctantly willing to let the target date slide.

 White House Press Secretary Sarah Sanders said in a statement on Friday the two economic superpowers “will continue working on all outstanding issues in advance of the March 1, 2019, deadline.”